SuperStormer/pintool/README.md

+# This is deprecated, please use pintool.py from [pyutils](https://github.com/SuperStormer/pyutils) instead

 # Pintool

 This tool can be useful for solving some reversing challenges in CTFs events.
 Implements the technique described here: